St Maarten And St Martin

 Marigot © Krisspao

-The main shopping centre in Marigot is at the southern end of the town near the harbour, and is a paradise for shopaholics with elegant stores carrying the latest designer fashions and jewellery, all tax-free.
-More adventurous shoppers will enjoy browsing the Wednesday and Saturday markets, located in a kiosk area near the port.
+The main shopping centre in Marigot is at the southern end of the town near the harbour, which is a paradise for shopaholics with elegant stores carrying the latest designer fashions and jewellery, all tax-free.
+More adventurous shoppers will enjoy browsing the Wednesday and Saturday morning markets, located in a kiosk area near the port.

 Become our Marigot Travel Expert